Venafi/kubernetes-demos/projects/ven03/README.md

 ### STEP 2

+**NOTE**
+> In the previous step a service account was created.
+This service account needs to be associated with the Firefly configuration in the UI.
+If you do not have access to the Venafi UI, ask the security team to associate the service account to the Venafi Firefly configuration.

 The Venafi Kubernetes Manifest Generator is a handy tool (a helmfile wrapper) that can be used for generating the required manifests.
 The target to generate the required manifests is `make generate-venafi-manifests`.
 There is detailed documentation covering a lot of details about how the manifest generator works [here](!https://docs.venafi.cloud/vaas/k8s-components/c-vmg-overview/) The CLI `venctl` is also has detailed help.

 Review the target `generate-venafi-manifests` and you will see what it is trying to do .
 It reads the required versions to install from `versions.sh`.
 You can choose which components to install based on the usecases that are relevant to you.
 In this demo we are installing most of the components.